Niiru26/Integrated-Network-for-Disaster-Coordination-Project/README.md

 "Transforming data into decisions, fragmentation into coordination, and reaction into readiness."

-© 2026 I.N.D.C. - Integrated Network for DRR Coordination
+© 2026 I.N.D.C. - Integrated Network for DRRM Coordination

 ## 📝 How to Add This to GitHub